Skip to navigation

 The stunning sunset colours of Uluru

-On Wednesday I decided to give Uluru the same treatment: Annette's advice was so good I couldn't just save it for Kata Tjuta.
-The night before the storm had passed overhead, bringing serious lightning and massive thunderclaps but little rain, so I got up really early on Wednesday morning to catch the sunrise over Uluru.
-The skies had totally cleared, and I parked and walked miles from the sunrise-viewing area to avoid all the amateur Spielbergs who were clogging up the view1.
+The following day I decided to give Uluru the same treatment as I'd afforded Mt Olga; Annette's advice was so good that I couldn't just save it for Kata Tjuta.
+The night before, the storm I'd been watching had passed overhead, bringing serious lightning and massive thunderclaps but mercifully little rain, so I got up really early on Wednesday morning to catch the sunrise over Uluru.
+The skies had totally cleared, and I parked and walked some distance from the crowded sunrise-viewing area, to avoid all the amateur Spielbergs who were clogging up the view1.
 Sunrise over Uluru is an amazing sight, and it's pretty pointless trying to capture its immensity on film, so I just settled back and watched the rock change from black to purple to deep red to lighter and lighter shades as the sun broke the horizon.
 It was a cold but beautiful experience.

-1 You have never seen so many video cameras as on the Stuart Tourist Trap.
-People video entire sunrises and sunsets, but do they seriously watch them at home?
+1 You have never seen so many video cameras in your life.
+It seems that people film entire sunrises and sunsets, but do they actually watch them at home?
 A good point was made by a fellow traveller I met in WA, who said, 'I'm sure some of these people have to go home and watch their videos to know what they've seen.'
-I could see his point: it's a shame to think that lots of people's view of the Uluru sunrise is as a small black-and-white TV image in the eyepiece of a bloody video camera.
+I can see his point; it's a shame to think that lots of people's view of the Uluru sunrise is as a small black-and-white TV image in the eyepiece of a video camera.

 Indeed, I sometimes wish I didn't have a camera (though, of course, the desire to record what I see outweighs the inconvenience).
 If you have no camera, then you don't get obsessed with getting the right shot, capturing the moment or having enough film, and you don't get annoyed if you miss that amazing shot of a croc or a sunrise.
-You just look, and I sometimes really wish I could be like that, but I know I'd regret it later if I had no photos on my return.
-Ah well...
+You just look, and I sometimes really wish I could be like that, though I know I'd regret it later if I had no photos on my return.
+Perhaps people in glass houses shouldn't throw stones, though I'm still not convinced by videos of sunsets...